ChristyCakes/verseapp/README.md

-# Verse App
+# Ethos
-### Verse App displays various emotions as buttons on a screen.
+### Ethos App displays various emotions as buttons on a screen.
 When an emotion is clicked, a relevant Bible verse appears in a modal.
 The goal of Verse App is to provide quick access to Biblical wisdom, comfort, and truth in emotional moments.
 ### This basic web app utilizes the following tools:

 * React Router